Responsibilities of Board Members

 Vice President.
 The Vice President shall assist the President in carrying out the business of the Chapter, and shall preside at all meetings in the absence of the President.
 He or she shall be an ex officio member of all standing and ad hoc committees.

 Chapter Representative to the Maine Audubon Board of Trustees.
-The Nominating Committee shall nominate and the membership shall affirm a Chapter Representative to stand for election to the Board of Trustees of Maine Audubon.
+The Board of Directors shall nominate, and the membership shall affirm, a Chapter Representative to stand for election to the Board of Trustees of Maine Audubon.
 If elected by Maine Audubon, he or she shall serve a three-year term representing the Chapter’s interests on the Board of Trustees.
 The Chapter Representative shall serve no more than three consecutive three-year terms.

 ARTICLE IX: Standing and Ad Hoc Committees

 Programs and Field Trips Committee.
 This standing committee shall coordinate with FPAC staff and establish contacts with subject matter experts in the community to plan programs and field trips that support the Chapter’s mission.
-Such programs shall include free, regular Chapter programs and local field trips for Chapter members, as well as fee programs and fundraiser field trips.
+Such programs shall include free, regular programs and local field trips for Chapter members and the general public, as well as fee programs and fundraiser field trips to raise additional revenues for the Chapter or for FPAC.

 ARTICLE X: Disestablishment